 A political scientist by training, I am passionate about sustainable food systems and forms of agriculture that improve food security and producers’ livelihoods as well as prevent environmental degradation.

 I defended my PhD in Political Science from the Graduate School of Politics of the University of Münster in 2018 (summa cum laude).
+During the pursuit of my PhD, I also held visiting scholar appointments at Yale University’s School of Forestry and Environmental Studies as well as Carleton University’s School of Public Policy and Administration.
 I further hold a M.Sc. in Agricultural and Food Economics from Bonn University and a M.Sc. in Business and Economics from the Swedish Agricultural University (SLU).
 I attained these degrees through the Erasmus Mundus Master’s programme in Agricultural, Food and Environmental Policy Analysis (AFEPA).
-I pursued an undergraduate B.A. degree in Political Science (First Grade honors) with a double minor in Economics and Russian at McGill University, where I received the Allan Oliver Gold Medal for the best standing in Political Science of that year’s (2012) graduating class.
+I pursued an undergraduate B.A. degree in Political Science (First Grade honors) with a double minor in Economics and Russian at McGill University.

 I speak English, German, French, and Spanish fluently, am working on keeping up my Russian and Swedish, and am keen to improve my Portuguese and Bahasa Indonesia.